Skip to Content

 Mercer’s default home page (templates/index.json) ships with a sensible composition:

-2. Featured collection
+3. Featured collection

-3. Image with text
+4. Image with text

-4. Multi-column (icon row)
+5. Multi-column (icon row)

+Testimonials and Newsletter sections ship with the theme but are not placed on the default home page; add them from the Editor if you want them.
 Add, remove, or reorder sections from the Editor.
 Every section that isn’t a main-* template section can go on the home page.

 Step 5 — Add products and collections